rlivingsus/misc/AllBooks.md

 - Savage, Adam: Every Tool's a Hammer
 - Scalzi, John: Kaiju preservation society; Lock In; Head On; The Dispatcher; Murder by Other Means; Travel by Bullet
 - Scharre, Paul: Army of None
 - Schiff, Stacy: The Revolutionary: Samuel Adams
+- Schiffer, Zoe: Life of a White-Hat Hacker
 - Schlender, Brent and Rick Tetzeli: Becoming Steve Jobs: The Evolution of a Reckless Upstart into a Visionary Leader
 - Schreier, Jason: Blood, Sweat, and Pixels
 - Schroeder, Alice: The Snowball: Warren Buffett and the Business of Life